 - Check the Gas Tank.
 Especially when you’re buying used, it is essential to check the gas tank.
 Give the gas tank a quick smell.
 If it smells rancid, you may be looking at a potential issue.

-When you’re buying a new vehicle, inspecting the tires shouldn’t be much of a problem.
-You already know by then that the UTV you’re looking to buy comes with the stock tires.
-There’s little to no need at all to replace these tires unless, of course, you’re looking to modify your UTV.
-With a used one, however, if the tires look worn out, you may consider asking for a lower price to offset new tires.
+When you’re buying new, inspecting the utv tires shouldn’t be much of a problem because more than likely they have less than 10 miles on them.
+With a used machine however, if the tires look worn, you may consider asking for a lower price to offset new tires.

 Inspect the frame